channeladvisor/qdstoolbox/StatisticsUsed/README.md

 # StatisticsUsed
-Based on the execution plans information stored in Query Store, given -a single Query ID
+Based on the execution plans information stored in Query Store, given
+- a single Query ID
--a list of Query IDs
+- a list of Query IDs
--an Object Name
+- an Object Name
 this tool analyzes all the statistics involved in the generation of its plans, and generates the necessary UPDATE STATISTICS commands with customizable sample rates.

 ---